OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 The problem is now essentially ready to execute.
 CONMIN contains quite a few additional control parameters, though the default values for many of them are adequate.
-These parameters are detailed in the section on :ref:`CONMIN-driver`.
+These parameters are detailed in the section on :ref:`CONMINDriver`.

 .. testcode:: simple_model_Unconstrained_pieces